 Specifically, Brent oil price increased by 1.2% to 78.44 USD/barrel.
 US WTI oil price increased by 0.9% to 72.02 USD/barrel.

-There have been multiple attacks on the Gaza Strip and tensions in the Red Sea show no signs of abating.
-The US and UK navies have shot down 21 drones and missiles fired by Houthi forces in Yemen towards the southern Red Sea.
+Multiple attacks on the Gaza Strip have taken place and tensions in the Red Sea show no signs of easing.
+US and British naval forces have shot down 21 drones and missiles fired by Houthi forces in Yemen towards the southern Red Sea.

 Separately, in the Middle East, Iran seized an Iraqi crude oil tanker bound for Türkiye in retaliation for the US seizure of the same ship and Iranian oil last year.

-In addition, oil prices increased due to the weakening of the US dollar.
+The rise in oil prices is also due to the weakening of the US dollar.
 A weaker US dollar makes oil cheaper for buyers holding other currencies.

 However, the US housing market is gradually recovering, which is likely to cause US home prices to rise again and put pressure on inflation.

-Rising inflation could push back the timing of when the Federal Reserve will start cutting interest rates.
-Higher interest rates over a longer period of time would weigh on the economy and curb oil demand, which would weigh on oil prices.
+Rising inflation could push back the timing of when the US Federal Reserve (Fed) will start cutting interest rates.
+Interest rates that remain high for a long time will put pressure on the economy and limit oil demand, thereby negatively affecting oil prices.

 Domestically, yesterday afternoon, domestic gasoline retail prices were adjusted at the joint price management session of the Ministry of Finance - Industry and Trade.
-Kerosene prices increased the most, by 374 VND/liter; RON 95-III gasoline prices increased the least, by 19 VND/liter.
+Kerosene price increased the most, 374 VND/liter; RON 95-III gasoline price increased the least, 19 VND/liter.

 In this operating period, the joint ministries set aside the Price Stabilization Fund for fuel oil at 300 VND/kg, did not set aside the Price Stabilization Fund for gasoline, diesel and kerosene, and did not use the Price Stabilization Fund for all products.